adamrunner/adamrunner.github.io/_posts/2016-03-26-iot-microservices-and-you.md

 1. [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
 1. Not reinventing the wheel
-1. Modular and able to be expanded on later
+1. Modular and able to be expanded on later (additional sensors, output methods, etc.)

 ### Implementation

 There were several things to consider on the implementation side

 1. Crafting a clean API / interface that would allow me to gather data from the sensors on a scheduled interval
-1. Aggregation of the inside temperature data and the outside temperature data
+1. Aggregation of the inside temperature data, outside temperature data, and ease of expansion in the future
 1. Error handling if one of the services was not available

 The first order of business was to reprogram the ESP8266 to just gather the temperature and allow something else to access the data.
-I opted to use HTTP for this task, namely because then I could also ask the sensor for the current temperature.
-This was the end result that I came up with.
-A simple HTTP server that runs on the ESP8266 and checks the temperature about every 10 seconds or so.
-By using this type of interval I can ensure that the MCU isn't overwhelmed by having to constantly be talking to the temperature sensor.
+I opted to use HTTP for this task, it's fairly simple to implement and there is the added benefit that I could access the data from the node directly by using a web browser.

+My end product, after several iterations was a simple HTTP server that runs on the ESP8266 and checks the temperature about every 10 seconds or so.
+By using this type of interval I can ensure that the MCU isn't overwhelmed by constant communication with the temperature sensor, and at worst I get a temperature value that is 10 seconds old.

 <script src="https://gist.github.com/adamrunner/700dda463f25ab56b97b.js"></script>

-This gives me a very simple API to interact with.
+This gives me a very simple HTTP API to interact with, and I can even use the web browser on my computer or phone to check the current temperature.

 ~~~
 curl -XGET http://192.168.1.110